tarujkhan/FavoriteDish/notes.md

 Step 7
 Incorporate OmniAuth
-There will be a has many relationship with the user has many blogs
+There will be a has many relationship with the food lover has many dishes
 Only a logged in user can edit or delete a blog
 For this I will use a helper method